alpercaktug/DeleteCharInString/README.md

-# Delete Mutliple Chars in a Strin Array
+# Delete Mutliple Chars in a String Array

 An example to delete multiple chars in a string array in c programming language with using pointers and functions.